ubud-app/plugin-bunq/README.md

 ## 🤨 What is this plugin for?

-This plugin synchronises your [bunq](https://www.bunq.com) bank accounts with DWIMM.
+This plugin synchronises your [bunq](https://www.bunq.com) bank accounts with [ubud](https://ubud.club).
 Nothing more.
 Plain and simple.

 ## ⬇️ Download

-Please download and install this plugin via your DWIMM Web UI.
+Please download and install this plugin via your ubud UI.
 You woun't need to clone this repository by yourself unless you want to change something.

 ## 🔧 Settings